What is physical therapy?

 - Oncology (cancer care), to help if cancer or treatment for cancer causes you to have problems with movement.

-- Decongestive lymphatic drainage, which is a special form of massage to help reduce swelling when the lymphatic system is not properly draining fluids from your tissues.
+- Decongestive lymphatic drainage, which is a special form of massage to help reduce swelling when the lymph system is not properly draining fluids from your tissues.

 Other treatments include:

 - Cold and ice, to relieve pain, swelling, and inflammation from injuries and other conditions such as arthritis.
 Ice can be used for up to 20 minutes at a time.
 In some cases, ice may be used several times a day.
 Some therapists also use cooling lotions or sprays.

 - Heat, to help relax and heal your muscles and soft tissues by increasing blood circulation.
 This can be especially helpful if a joint is stiff from osteoarthritis or from being immobilized.
 Heat can also relax the muscles before exercise.
 But heat can also increase swelling in an injured area if it is used too soon.

 - Ultrasound therapy, which uses high-pitched sound waves to ease muscle spasms and relax and warm muscles before exercise, to help relieve pain and inflammation, and to promote healing.

 - Electrical stimulation.
 In general, this is the use of electrical current to create an effect in the body.
 Electrical stimulation is sometimes used at low levels to reduce the feeling of pain.
 It can also be used to cause muscles to contract (tense).
 And it is being studied as a way to help with healing of wounds and broken bones.